Kevin Burkhardt: Fox Sports

 In 2013, Burkhardt began calling games for NFL on Fox, teaming with John Lynch and Erin Andrews as the network's #4 announcer team.
-This crew also called the divisional playoff game between the Saints and Seahawks on January 11, 2014.
+This crew also called the divisional playoff game between the New Orleans Saints and Seattle Seahawks on January 11, 2014.
 He also did fill-in work for Major League Baseball on Fox in 2012 and 2013, and in 2014 was named as pre-game host for MLB coverage on Fox and Fox Sports 1.
-On April 24, 2014 it was reported that Burkhardt had agreed to a three-year contract with Fox beginning in 2015.
 He also joined the Fox College Hoops team.

-After Joe Buck left Fox for ESPN in 2022, Burkhardt was promoted to the lead NFL on Fox broadcast team alongside Greg Olsen as color commentator (until Tom Brady joins Fox's lead broadcast team in 2024).
+After Joe Buck left Fox for ESPN in 2022, Burkhardt was promoted to the lead NFL on Fox broadcast team alongside Greg Olsen as color commentator (until Tom Brady joined Fox's lead broadcast team in 2024).
 Burkhardt was the television play-by-play announcer for Super Bowl LVII.
-With his call, he became the first play-by-play voice not named Jim Nantz, Joe Buck or Al Michaels to call a Super Bowl since 2004.
+With his call, he became the first play-by-play announcer other than Jim Nantz, Joe Buck or Al Michaels to call a Super Bowl since 2004.

 He was praised for his work in his first season as Fox's lead broadcaster and during his call of Super Bowl LVII.
 Throughout the season, critics commended Burkhardt for striking a good level of excitement when necessary and for keeping games exciting.
-In Super Bowl LVII, he was praised for providing important information such as stating that despite the touchdown call by Eagle's running back Kenneth Gainwell being overturned, Gainwell still managed to pickup the necessary yardage for a first and goal.
-Some viewers criticized Burkhardt for praising the controversial figures of Rupert Murdoch and Elon Musk, when shown on TV, as "brilliant minds."
+In Super Bowl LVII, he was praised for providing important information such as stating that despite the touchdown call by Eagles' running back Kenneth Gainwell being overturned, Gainwell still managed to pick up the necessary yardage for a first and goal.

 Personal life

-Burkhardt resides in Los Angeles, California with his wife, Rachel, son, Logan, and daughter, Brook.
-The family previously lived in Point Pleasant Beach, New Jersey.
+Burkhardt is married to Rachel and they have a son.